 There is substantial research that varicose veins share a link to blood clots and can lead to the following conditions:

 - Pulmonary Embolism – PE occurs when a blood clot travels to the lungs.
 Symptoms typically include shortness of breath and chest pain.

 - Superficial Vein Thrombosis – SVT is a type of blood clot that forms right below the skin’s surface.
-Symptoms include limb pain, skin warmth around the vein and red, inflamed skin along the vein.
+Symptoms include limb pain, skin warmth around the vein, and red, inflamed skin along the vein.

 - Deep Vein Thrombosis – DVT refers to blood clots that develop deep in the veins throughout your body.
 In some cases, there are no symptoms.
 In other instances, the disorder causes swelling and leg pain.

-When Do You Need Medical Care?
+When Do You Need Medical Care for Bulging Veins?

 Generally speaking, varicose veins are a harmless condition.
 You may not experience symptoms or have an underlying health problem.
 However, there are instances where bulging veins cause symptoms that often require attention from healthcare professionals.
 As a result, adults should not turn a blind eye to these physical issues:

 - Chest pain